An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Algorithm

 \section{Algorithm}

 This section is devoted to an efficient numerical algorithm to solve the proposed optimized DMD model~\cref{proposed_varpro}.
 Since~\cref{proposed_varpro} has two sets of unknowns $\tH$ and $\alpha$, a natural idea to solve~\cref{proposed_varpro} is to adopt an alternating descent method~\cite{Beck:2015,BT:2013,BST:2014}.
 In addition, due to the nonconvexity of the energy functional $\cE (\tH, \alpha)$, a good initialization strategy should be considered in order to expect good performance~\cite{AK:2018,YL:2020}.
-Throughout this section, we assume that $\cA = \mathbb{C}^R$ for simplicity.